ALL families connected

 But Audrey still has all those books!

-In addition to a monthly in-depth article, she also includes information about local meetings (or cancellations, in this case) and links to on-line events.
-For April she highlighted several websites that will help to dispel the boredom of being cooped up at home.
-She shared the links for Roots Tech, the Legacy To-Do List and Maureen Taylor’s book about fashions of the 1860’s.
+In the April issue of our SCGS newsletter, our Editor, Cindy Brennan, highlighted several websites that will help to dispel the boredom of being cooped up at home.
+She shared the links for the Legacy To-Do List and Maureen Taylor’s book about fashions of the 1860’s.
 The New England Historic Genealogical Society (NEHGS) has a large number of free webinars, how-to’s and more, that can be accessed remotely.
 You can sign up for a Free Guest Account to begin taking advantage of this offer.
 CLICK HERE.

 You can find many other opportunities to learn new methods of research and right now many of them are free.
 So go exploring!
 Here are a few more to get you started …